 What is the Summer Exhibition?

-Our annual Summer Exhibition is up from May 20 through mid-September and open to the public every weekend (including the weekend of our Summer Festival).
-The exhibition includes the work of roughly 80 emerging artists, who have either participated in the Wassaic Artist Residency Program or have applied through our Open Call.
-The exhibition is housed in Maxon Mills, an historic grain elevator in the heart of Wassaic.
-View images of our 2016 Summer Exhibition here.
+Our annual Summer Exhibition is up from mid-May through mid-September and open to the public every weekend.
+The exhibition includes the work of 30–40 emerging artists who have either participated in our artist residency or applied through our open call.

 What does the Summer Exhibition space look like?